JonasPrimbs/movesense-ble-ecg-firmware/README.md

 **Movesense development is supported on OSX - detailed installation instructions will be added here shortly.**

 ### Linux ###
-**ovesense development is supported on Linux - detailed installation instructions will be added here shortly.**
+**Movesense development is supported on Linux - detailed installation instructions will be added here shortly.**

 ## Example App Build Flow ##